operand/agency/README.md

 # Contributing

-Please do!
-Feedback is also a contribution!
+Please feel free!
+Feedback is also appreciated!

 If you have any questions, suggestions, or problems, please open an [issue](https://github.com/operand/everything/issues).